 The piriformis muscle can also be a culprit of sciatic nerve pain.
 The piriformis muscle is located deep in your butt, and the sciatic nerve runs underneath it.
 If this muscle spasms, it can irritate or compresses the nerve, causing pain.

-Sciatica can also pop up with muscles imbalances.
+Sciatica can also pop up with muscle imbalances.
 For example, the muscles in the front and back of your legs and hips can tug and pull against one another if they are not balanced.
 These muscle groups need to work together to support and protect the spine.
 Subsequently, the muscles surrounding the spine may put pressure on the sciatic nerve, and “zing” you have pain radiating down your leg.

 - Numbness and/or tingling down your legs, this can feel like pins and needles